Graduate Students

 Elias Allen (BA, philosophy and economics, UCLA)

 Scott Blomgren (B.A.
-Philosophy, UCLA, 2020) His main interests are in the philosophy of language, epistemology, and philosophical logic.
+Philosophy, UCLA) He has interests in the philosophy of language, epistemology, philosophical logic, and normativity.

 Scott Casleton (B.A., Yale University).
 Scott is writing a dissertation on freedom of expression, with a focus on problems of regulating online speech.
 His interests include political philosophy, ethics, and history of philosophy.